Social Media Marketing Today: Who is actually making money with it?

 Consider learning about Instagram from this episode of The Sales Podcast:

 When it comes to Pinterest I must admit I haven't spent much time here and I know I should.
 While I research this platform please avail yourself of the opportunity to learn from my guest on The Sales Podcast, Jeff Sieh Shares How To Make Money on Pinterest.
+(This was his second appearance, with his first being way back on episode 138.)

 Finally, there's Snapchat.